 The preferences that you choose are specific to the computer or device that you are currently using.

-Please see the complete list of cookies, specific cookie names and purposes below.
+Please see the complete list of cookies we are currently collecting, and purposes below.

 Cookies on all of our sites